 - Use the same name and color scheme as your blog.

 - Make your channel’s niche immediately apparent.

 - Include a tempting description of your blog in a prominent location with a link back to your site.

 - Cross promote your other social media pages.

 Here are some of the great reasons to start a YouTube channel to monetize your food blog.

-#1.
-Solve your audience problem: Give your audience more content by adding video and a YouTube channel to your site.
-When people get a lot of good content that which solves their problems, they will stay longer and like to come back and visit more often.
+1. Solve your audience problem: Give your audience more content by adding video and a YouTube channel to your site.
+When people get a lot of good content that solves their problems, they will stay longer and like to come back and visit more often.

 Do you have any more questions?
 Did you find this post on monetizing a food blog useful?
-Share your thoughts in the comments below.
+Share your experience of earning money from your food blog in the comments section.